EU Inc vs US LLC: Which Is Better for Your Startup?

 Comparing EU Inc with US LLC for international founders.
 Tax implications, banking, scalability, and practical considerations.

-By the EU Inc Guide editorial team — independent, data-driven analysis
+Edited by the EU Inc Guide editorial board.
+Independent, data-driven analysis.

 The US LLC has become the default structure for a certain kind of internationally-minded founder: low cost, flexible, and blessed by the American legal and financial ecosystem that much of the tech world runs on.
 The EU Inc is the proposed European counterpart: a pan-EU company form designed to be just as straightforward to register and just as useful across 27 countries.